View on GitHub

 Run in DEBUG mode

-Click to expand... ```bash archivebox config --set DEBUG=True # or archivebox server --debug ... ``` https://stackoverflow.com/questions/1074212/how-can-i-see-the-raw-sql-queries-django-is-running
+Click to expand... ```bash archivebox config --set DEBUG=True # or archivebox server --debug ... # faster dev version wo/ bg workers enabled: daphne -b 0.0.0.0 -p 8000 archivebox.core.asgi:application ``` https://stackoverflow.com/questions/1074212/how-can-i-see-the-raw-sql-queries-django-is-running

 Install and run a specific GitHub branch

-Click to expand... ##### Use a Pre-Built Image If you're looking for the latest `dev` Docker image, it's often available pre-built on Docker Hub, simply pull and use `archivebox/archivebox:dev`. ```bash docker pull archivebox/archivebox:dev docker run archivebox/archivebox:dev version # verify the BUILD_TIME and COMMIT_HASH in the output are recent ``` ##### Build Branch from Source You can also build and run any branch yourself from source, for example to build & use `dev` locally: ```bash # docker-compose.yml: services: archivebox: image: archivebox/archivebox:dev build: 'https://github.com/ArchiveBox/ArchiveBox.git#dev' ... # or with plain Docker: docker build -t archivebox:dev https://github.com/ArchiveBox/ArchiveBox.git#dev docker run -it -v $PWD:/data archivebox:dev init --setup # or with pip: pip install 'git+https://github.com/pirate/ArchiveBox@dev' npm install 'git+https://github.com/ArchiveBox/ArchiveBox.git#dev' archivebox init --setup ```
+Click to expand... ##### Use a Pre-Built Image If you're looking for the latest `dev` Docker image, it's often available pre-built on Docker Hub, simply pull and use `archivebox/archivebox:dev`. ```bash docker pull archivebox/archivebox:dev docker run archivebox/archivebox:dev version # verify the BUILD_TIME and COMMIT_HASH in the output are recent ``` ##### Build Branch from Source You can also build and run any branch yourself from source, for example to build & use `dev` locally: ```bash # docker-compose.yml: services: archivebox: image: archivebox/archivebox:dev build: 'https://github.com/ArchiveBox/ArchiveBox.git#dev' ... # or with plain Docker: docker build -t archivebox:dev https://github.com/ArchiveBox/ArchiveBox.git#dev docker run -it -v $PWD:/data archivebox:dev init # or with pip: pip install 'git+https://github.com/pirate/ArchiveBox@dev' npm install 'git+https://github.com/ArchiveBox/ArchiveBox.git#dev' archivebox install ```

 Run the linters / tests